MatthewsMike/TrailTracker/README.md

 1. Add better task generation from schedule.
     1. Possibly remove 'Future task count to generate' feature.
     1. Add Cron Job to update Status from Future -> Current -> Overdue
-1. Track IP address of submissions
-1. Enable Authentication
-    1. Create view for Members/users
-    1. Allow users to designate volunteer area for alerts
-    1. Allow users to indicate frequency of helping
-    1. Allow users to be alerted on multiple conditions: location, age of task, skills, etc.
-    1. Allow for choice in POI's to be displayed (Projects, Assets)
 1. Integrate social media content that contains location data in geofence area.
 1. Add machine learning to generate maintenance items based on "inspection" tasks
    1. Garbage Icons based on predicted fullness.